Infomaniak/kopf-forger/README.md

 See the [example](#example-using-the-operator-to-forge-configmaps) section below.

-## Deploy with kustomize and flux (recommended)
+## Deploy with kustomize or flux (recommended)

-create a new overlay like staging.

-If you are not using flux but only kustomize, create secret like first step then apply your overlay.
+Create a new overlay starting from [deploy/overlays/staging](deploy/overlays/staging).
+Apply the new overlay manually or using fluxCD.

 ```bash
 kustomize build ./deploy/overlays/${YOUR_OVERLAY} | k apply -f -